acid reflux gerd chest pain

 What Causes Acid Reflux Chest Pain?

-• A condition where a portion of the stomach bulges through the diaphragm into the chest.
+A condition where part of the stomach pushes through the diaphragm into the chest, making acid reflux more likely.

-• Excess weight puts pressure on the stomach, which can force stomach acid to flow back into the oesophagus.
+Excess body weight puts pressure on the stomach, forcing acid back into the esophagus.

 Take 3D Free smile assessment